lucylow/Deep-Learning-Mahjong---/README.md

    * Q-table matrix
    * Updates the Q-table based on the prediction of future mahjong states.
    * Q-values updated according to the Bellman equation
-   * knowledge based hierarchy foundation [goals, strategies, tactics, chains] where each objective inspects the current game state and decides which lower level objective will be best to achieve it.
+   * Knowledge based hierarchy foundation [goals, strategies, tactics, chains] where each objective inspects the current game state and decides which lower level objective will be best to achieve it.

 ## Mahjong Search Gaming Optomization Algorithm
 * Alpha-Beta Prunning
-   * AI weeds out bad moves
+   * AI weeds out bad moves.
 * “Lookahead” search algorithms
+* Open World Games
+   * Typically require thousands of hours of developer and artist time to render .
+   * Become more efficient using ML path-finding algorithms.
+   * Have the potential to be unlimited in size.

 ## Database
-* Optomially optimize game data with databases
+* Optimize game data with databases.
-* Pre-computed moves for the beginning/end phrases of the game
+* Pre-computed moves for the beginning/end phrases of the game.
 * Types of databases
-   * Opening db
+   * Opening DB
-   * Endgame db
+   * Endgame DB

 ## Tools